Chapter 1: No jewel of mankind would ever make me

 For their part, the gang's silence had been deafening.
 She knew—Allan knew—they'd all been with Robin that night.
 Through her door, the traitor had babbled nothing but nonsense about the gang in hiding, of him not knowing where they were.
 He’d pounded on it for a good three days before she’d the strength to interrogate him.

 As Marian, she still begged for some assurance of the gang's safety.
-As the Night Watchman, there was only one question: The Question.
-She could not avenge him with a when or how or why.
+As the Night Watchman, there was only one question.
+She could not avenge Robin with a when or how or why.

-Allan had answered far too quickly, honestly—the shift of watering eyes right and then left.
+Allan had answered far too quickly who had done it—the shift of watering eyes right and then left.
 The answer, a soldier-nobody, had not satisfied her.
 He was surely protecting him.
 The dog.
 The coward.

-And so the traitor had left with an eggplant-colored circle, shining fresh with tears.
+And so Allan-a-Dale had left with an eggplant-colored circle round his eye, shining fresh with tears.

-She did not ask another question after that.
-All of the gang were on the ramparts, now.
+She asked no more questions after that.
+The gang were together on the ramparts, now.
 Nothing but heads in the elements, their mocking badges of honor tacked to tattered flesh.

-Every night, she tried to remember their faces.
+Every night, Marian tried to remember their faces.
 The tears poured hot again when she realized she could not.
 Not even that one smile, like sun on silver.

 When Robin had left for the Holy Land, it had taken years before she’d learnt to forget.
 When she finally had, the loss was without ceremony.
 She had been riding after a storm: The sky was grey, the horse grey.
 Everything was.
 Nothing shone and therefore, Robin of Locksley had no place.
 After that, her heart had beat on for her father and the people.
 Against all else, it was grey, too.
 Stone.